All Collections

 An Example of How Permissions Work

-Let’s take a look at how permissions for Ardoq Discover content work in practice.
+Let’s take a look at how permissions work in practice.

-An admin user has access to all data in Ardoq Discover.
-This means firstly that the admin user sees all workspaces in all viewpoints in the search bar’s Browse menu.
+An admin user has access to all data in Ardoq Discover given that they have the "Access Discover" privilege enabled.
+This means that the admin user sees all workspaces in all viewpoints in the search bar’s Browse menu.

 If the admin users clicks on a particular component - let’s say the SAP ERP application - then they’ll see all its associated components to one degree of relationship.